Photo credits: Aburi Hana

 13. Spring Sushi

-This Japanese-Thai fusion spot offers an exceptional All-You-Can-Eat sushi experience in Toronto.
-Grab a sunlit patio seat overlooking Dundas Square and savour each bite accompanied by great ambiance and music.
+Spring Sushi is a Japanese-Thai fusion restaurant that offers an exceptional All-You-Can-Eat sushi experience.
+Enjoy a sunlit patio seat overlooking Dundas Square while savouring each bite, complete with a vibrant ambiance and music.

 What to order: Spicy White Tuna Sushi, Torched White Tuna Sushi, Salmon Sashimi